ConorWarrilow/flask_micro_datawarehouse/README.md

   <img src="https://github.com/ConorWarrilow/flask_micro_datawarehouse/blob/main/assets/Screenshot%202024-10-04%20194530.jpg" alt="Description of image 1">
 </div>

-The main GUI was designed to mimic Snowflake, as snowflake was the main inspiration for the project.
+The main GUI was designed to mimic Snowflake, as snowflake was the original inspiration for the project.

 <div style="display: flex; justify-content: center; gap: 10px;">